emilvaklinov/CodeClan-Analysis-Heroku/README.md

 export GROUP_PROJECT_TWITTER_CONSUMER_SECRET_KEY=???
 ```

 Ask one of us for the keys, and replace the question marks with them.
 Remember to save the file!

-Close and reopen any tabs that were running the node server, and then check it worked by running:
+Close and reopen any tabs that were running the node server, then check it worked by running:

 ```
 set